North Philadelphia Shooting Leaves Teenage Boy Dead After At Least 20 Shots Fired, Police Say

 “The 16-year-old was shot multiple times, chest, face, head, and torso,” Chief Inspector Scott Small said.
 “Based on the crime scene, we know at least 20 shots were fired from clearly two separate caliber semi-automatic weapons.
 Eight of those bullets went into the house through the first-floor living room and the second-floor front bedroom.”

-Homicide detectives have questioned several witnesses and they are hoping to find more surveillance camera footage to help identify these shooters.MORE NEWS: Crews Place House Fire Under Control In Levittown, Bucks County
+Homicide detectives have questioned several witnesses and they are hoping to find more surveillance camera footage to help identify these shooters.MORE NEWS: WATCH LIVE: Inauguration Of New Jersey Governor Phil Murphy, Lieutenant Governor Sheila Oliver

 For a list of gun violence resources in Philadelphia, click here.